CleverRaven/Cataclysm-DDA/doc/MODDING.md

 Almost everything in this game can be modded.
 Almost.
 This section is intended to chart those areas not supported for modding to save time and headaches.

-The Names folder and contents (EN etcetera) confirmed 5/23/20 Adding new missions to vanilla NPCs that already offer missions.
-Give them to a new NPC or handle it with dialogue outside the mission system.
-7/3/20
+The Names folder and contents (EN etcetera) confirmed 5/23/20

 ## Addendum
 <!-- I really don't know if this should be here or not.
 Please let me know. -->